· 7 min read· By Ryan Solberg, Broker #BK3354351

 How 32792 delivers a Winter Park mailing address at a meaningful discount—what you give up versus 32789, which schools actually serve it, and who's buying here now.

-The Core Distinction: City Schools vs. OCPS
+The Core Distinction: Which OCPS Schools You're Zoned To

 What You Get in 32792